 Some in Congress have suggested changing the tax treatment of advertising and lessening the current tax deduction.
 Any change to the deductibility of business advertising costs would ultimately make advertising more expensive for local businesses and have a devastating impact on radio and television stations that rely on ad revenue to survive.

 For these reasons, advertising should remain fully deductible as an ordinary and necessary business expense in the year the expense is incurred.
-Broadcasters appreciate and support that the current House Blueprint, “A Better Way for Tax Reform,” preserves the tax deductibility of advertising and thank the 124 bipartisan members of the House of Representatives that recently sent a letter to House leaders opposing any harmful changes.
+Broadcasters appreciate and support that the current House Blueprint, “A Better Way for Tax Reform,” preserves the tax deductibility of advertising and thank the 124 bipartisan members of the House of Representatives who recently sent a letter to House leaders opposing any harmful changes.
 As Congress continues to consider tax reform proposals, we urge you to recognize that any legislation that discourages advertising would hurt small businesses, impact jobs and harm broadcasters’ ability to serve their local communities.

 3 Source: IHS Economics and Country Risk, "The Economic Impact of Advertising in the United States: March 2015"